piousdev/Brilliant-Ideas/README.md

 ## Project Overview
 This project is a simple web application that allows users to create, read, update, and delete ideas.
 The app has a `home page` and an `edit/create page`.
 Users can add new ideas or modify existing ones on the `create/update` page, which can be accessed from the main page.

-**Note**: I made some changes to the applications as a whole so that the project can be seen in real time from a browser.
+**Note**: I made some changes to the application as a whole so that the project can be seen in real time from a browser.
 I want to use a free service instead of localhost to host my database.
 Once that is done, you will be able to see everything in real time.

-Important changes were made in the server.mjs which previously was looking at a port from my localhost to instead implemented the server for vercel.
+Important changes were made in the server.mjs which previously was looking at a port from my localhost to instead implemented the server.mjs for vercel.

 ## Project Functionality